pb-tuwien/BSc_Soda_Lakes_Balogh/README.md

 ### LaTeX Files
 - **main.tex**: The main LaTeX file that compiles the entire thesis.
+- **BachelorBUI.cls**: The document class file for the LaTeX compilation.
 - **section/**: Directory containing individual chapter files (e.g., `0_abstract.tex`, `1_introduction.tex`, etc.).
 - **bibliography.bib**: The bibliography file for citing sources.

-### Logos
-- **logos/**: Directory containing the logos of the departments at TU Wien associated with this thesis.

 ### Data
 - **data/**: Directory containing all the raw and processed TEM and Coordinate files as well as all the plots obtained from the data.

 ### Code
-- **code/**: Python files used to analyze, invert and plot the TEM data.
+- **code_fragments/**: Python files used to analyze, invert and plot the TEM data.

 ### Other Files
 - **main.pdf**: The compiled PDF of the thesis.